 UHPP hosts an annual summit gathering community enrollment assisters from around the state to provide trainings, share best practices, and connect assisters with each other.
 The Project Director (PD) serves as a resource to enrollment assisters providing additional training, technical assistance, event coordination, and facilitating the sharing of best practices among the enrollment assisters.
 The PD also works in partnership with the Utah Department of Workforce Services (DWS) and the Utah Department of Health to continually improve service to Utahns applying for Medicaid or CHIP.
 UHPP houses 10 Health Access Assisters.

 Every year, Take Care Utah organizes the Hispanic Heritage Parade & Street Festival in September to celebrate Hispanic Heritage Month and to raise awareness of Take Care Utah’s services.
 This event includes a parade as well as entertainment and food representing a variety of Hispanic cultures.
 This event attracts thousands of people and is now a staple of the community.

 UHPP engages non-funded key partners to develop relationships with hard-to-reach populations and self-employed individuals.
-Examples include Hispanic media outlets, local chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations such as the Church of Jesus Christ of Latter-Day Saints (Mormons) and Calvary Baptist Church, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.
-UHPP conducts outreach and education to the LGBT community at workshops and events, including the annual Pride Festival, which attracts nearly 35,000 attendees.
+Examples include Utah’s federal delegation of senators and representatives, schools, Hispanic media, chambers of commerce, the Utah Library Association, religious organizations, tax assistance sites, school districts, and the Salt Lake City and Salt Lake County Mayors’ offices.